 Shopping for consignment store clothes?
-Why you need a consignment store strategy.
+Why you need a consignment store strategy for sustainable style.

 Whether you are new to shopping consignment stores for clothes or have been shopping at consignment stores for years, it’s time a strategy!
-I wanted to alternatively title this post “How I got a Trina Turk dress for $3.50.”
-Because that is how much I paid.
-More recently I bought an Ann Taylor blouse for 15 cents… yes, you read that right.
+When you have a strategy for your shopping, it’s how the deals happen and how you can find great pieces that align with your style for fantastic prices.
 This is why it’s time to get strategic. *This strategy is for both women and men.

 Strategy for consignment stores for clothes: